-- 3. "Immediate family member", for the purposes of this Section, is defined as the parent, spouse, or child (son or daughter), domestic partner or child of a domestic partner. - 4.
+- 3. "Immediate family member", for the purposes of this Section, is defined as the parent, spouse, or child (son or daughter), grandchild, grandparent, sibling, domestic partner or child of a domestic partner. - 4.
 "Parent" is defined as the biological, foster or adoptive parent; a stepparent; a legal guardian; or other person who stood in place of a parent to the employee when the employee was a child. - 5.
-"Spouse" is defined as the employee's current husband or wife under California law.

-- 6. "Child" is defined as the biological, adopted or foster child; a stepchild; a legal ward; or a child of a person standing in place of a parent, who is either: - under the age of 18 years, or - an adult dependent child. - 7.
+"Spouse" is defined as the employee's current husband or wife under California law. - 6.
+"Child" is defined as the biological, adopted or foster child; a stepchild; a legal ward; or a child of a person standing in place of a parent, who is either: - under the age of 18 years, or - an adult dependent child. - 7.
 "Domestic Partner" is defined as a current registered domestic partner under California Law - 8.
-"Serious health condition" means an illness, injury, impairment, or physical or mental condition that involves: - a.
-In-patient care in a hospital, hospice, residential medical care facility or any subsequent treatment in connection with the inpatient care; or - b.
-Any period of incapacity requiring absence from work, school, or other regular daily activities for more than three calendar days, and continuing treatment by, or under the supervision of, a health care provider; or - c.
-Continuing treatment by, or under the supervision of, a health care provider for a chronic or long-term health condition that is incurable or so serious that, if not treated, would likely result in a period of incapacity of more than three calendar days; or - d.
-Any period of incapacity due to pregnancy, prenatal care or chronic health condition. - 9.
-"Medically necessary" means there is a medical need for leave as certified by the health care provider of the employee or family member, as distinguished from voluntary or cosmetic treatments and procedures. - 10.
-"Health care provider" means any person listed in Section 10.12(H) of this policy. - C. Duration - 1.
-Basic Time Periods - a.
-Generally, an eligible employee will be granted up to 12 weeks of leave during any 12 month period on a rolling year formula that is measured backward from the date of any FMLA/CFRA leave usage.
-The remaining entitlement would be any balance of the 12 weeks that was not used during the preceding 12-month period, for the following types of leave or any combination of the following types of leave: - Birth/Adoption/Baby Bonding Leave; - Family Member Medical Leave; - Employee Medical Leave.
-(For a female employee disabled because of pregnancy, childbirth or related medical conditions, refer to Section 10.11.) - b.
-Spouses or registered domestic partners who are both employees of LWD are permitted to take only a combined total of 26 workweeks in a single 12-month period if the leave is to care for a covered service member or veteran with a serious injury or illness, and to a combined total of 12 weeks in a 12-month period if the leave is taken for the birth and care of a newborn child, for placement of a child for adoption or foster care, or to care for a parent who has a serious health condition.
-(If the spouses/partners each take leave of less than 12 weeks for these purposes, they each remain eligible for other types of leave in an amount which when added to the leave so taken, totals 12 weeks).
+"Serious health condition" means an illness, injury, impairment, or physical or mental condition that involves: - 1.
+In-patient care in a hospital, hospice, residential medical care facility or any subsequent treatment in connection with the inpatient care; or - 2.
+Any period of incapacity requiring absence from work, school, or other regular daily activities for more than three calendar days, and continuing treatment by, or under the supervision of, a health care provider; or - 3.
+Continuing treatment by, or under the supervision of, a health care provider for a chronic or long-term health condition that is incurable or so serious that, if not treated, would likely result in a period of incapacity of more than three calendar days; or - 4.
+Any period of incapacity due to pregnancy, prenatal care or chronic health condition. - "Medically necessary" means there is a medical need for leave as certified by the health care provider of the employee or family member, as distinguished from voluntary or cosmetic treatments and procedures. - 10.
+"Health care provider" means any person listed in Section 10.12(H) of this policy.